yuchenglim/Community-Scientists/Chemistry.md

+The best way to understand is to challenge your understanding with WILD examples, tough problems.
 It's better to read more books than to search the web for a specific answer.
-Anyway, here are the topics + literature.
+Anyway, here are specific topics + literature.

 **Misc Problems**
 💜Boiling of concentrated sulfuric acid